 JAMDA Ranks 4th Most Cited Journal

-Columbia, MD – The 2012 Science Citation Index (SCI) Impact Factor (IF), which measures the average citations to articles published in scientific and social science journals, ranks JAMDA, the Journal of the American Medical Directors Association (AMDA – Dedicated to Long Term Care Medicine), 4th in a field of 46 journals in the Geriatrics & Gerontology category.
-JAMDA ranked 4th last year as well, which was up from a 6th place ranking in 2010 and a 7th place ranking in 2009.
-JAMDA received an IF of 5.302 in 2012, compared to 4.645 in 2011, and 4.492 in 2010.
+Columbia, MD – The 2011 Science Citation Index (SCI) Impact Factor (IF), which measures the average citations to articles published in scientific and social science journals, ranks JAMDA, the Journal of the American Medical Directors Association (AMDA – Dedicated to Long Term Care Medicine), 4th in a field of 44 journals in the Geriatrics & Gerontology category, up from 6th place ranking in 2010 and up from a 7th place ranking in 2009.
+JAMDA received an IF of 4.645 in 2011, compared to 4.492 in 2010 and 3.789 in 2009.

 JAMDA publishes peer-reviewed articles including original studies, reviews, clinical experience articles, case reports, and other items.
 Established in 2000, the journal currently is indexed by Excerpta Medica, MEDLINE®, EMBASE, Current Contents/Clinical Medicine, and the Cumulative Index for Nursing and Allied Health Literature.
 John Morley, MB, BCh, has been Editor-in-Chief since 2007; prior to that, Dan Osterweil, MD, CMD, served in that role.